IBM-Cloud/docs/manageapps/depapps.md

 Deploying an application to {{site.data.keyword.Bluemix_notm}} includes two phases, staging the application and starting the application.

-Cloud Foundry supports Diego, which is the new default runtime architecture that provides support for several container technologies including Garden and Windows containers.
+Cloud Foundry supports Diego, which is the new default runtime architecture that provides a set of capabilities that enhances the application development experience for hosting and constructing cloud platforms.
+This architecture update provides an improvement in the overall operation and performance of the Cloud Foundry platform.
+The new architecture provides support for several application container technologies, including Garden and Windows, an SSH package that allows direct login to the application container, and other innovative changes.
+For more information about the recent architecture upgrade, see [Bluemix Cloud Foundry upgrading from DEA to Diego architecture](https://www.ibm.com/blogs/bluemix/2016/11/bluemix-cloud-foundry-upgrading-dea-diego-architecture/){: new_window}.

 All new applications that you create will run on Diego, and you must start migrating your existing applications that run on DEAs to the new Diego architecture.
-For more information about the recent architecture upgrade, see [Bluemix Cloud Foundry upgrading from DEA to Diego architecture](https://www.ibm.com/blogs/bluemix/2016/11/bluemix-cloud-foundry-upgrading-dea-diego-architecture/){: new_window}.

-**Note**: The Cloud Foundry Diego architecture affects all {{site.data.keyword.Bluemix_notm}} Public regions. {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}} Local environments will be updated at a later date.
+**Note**: The Cloud Foundry Diego architecture affects all {{site.data.keyword.Bluemix_notm}} Public region environments. {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}} Local environments will be updated at a later date.

 ### Staging an application
 {: #diego}

-During the staging phase, Diego takes care of all aspects related with container orchestration.
+During the staging phase, Diego takes care of all aspects related with application container orchestration.
 Distribution of the app instances are done with Diego Brain, and the Cloud Controller is responsible for sending the staging request to the other components that complete the staging, such as Rep and Gardner.
-Diego Brain allocates the apps into cells with SSH access to the containers.
-All Diego components are designed to be clustered which means you can easily create different availability zones.
+Diego Brain allocates the apps into cells with SSH access to the application containers.
+All Diego components are designed to be clustered which means you can create different availability zones.

 To validate the app health, Diego supports the same PORT-based checks that were used for DEA.
-But, it is designed to be able to have more generic options like URL-based health checks, which should be enabled in the future.
+However, Diego is also designed to be able to have more generic options like URL-based health checks, which might be enabled in the future.

 #### Staging a new app
 {: #stageapp}